Links on Android Authority may earn us a commission. Learn more.

 What is the Visual Voicemail app?

 You can find the Visual Voicemail app on many Android phones; it provides an easy way to receive and organize your voicemail messages.
-You can check your voicemail without having to make a phone call and enter your passcode or PIN.
+You can check your voicemail without making a phone call and enter your passcode or PIN.
 In this app, you can see all your voicemail messages, the date they came through, the number it was from, and how long the message is.

 Newer Android operating systems include this Visual Voicemail app natively for your convenience.
 After you use this app, I promise you won’t want to go back to the old way of dialing in to hear your voicemails.